Javier Martínez (Mexican boxer)

 Javier Martínez Resendiz (born 19 August 1986) is a Mexican former professional boxer who competed from 2005 to 2017.
 He challenged for the WBC strawweight title in 2012 and at regional level held the WBC International Silver strawweight title in 2012.

+Professional career

+Martínez is scheduled to face old amateur rival Troy Isley at Fontainebleau Las Vegas on June 21, 2024.